Photo via Creative Commons

-De Blasio convened the Mayoral Advisory Commission on City Arty, Monuments and Markets in September, after violent white supremacist groups in Charlottesville, Virgina protested the city’s plan to remove a statue of Robert E. Lee, resulting in the death of Heather Heyer.
+De Blasio convened the Mayoral Advisory Commission on City Art, Monuments and Markers in September, after violent white supremacist groups in Charlottesville, Virginia protested the city’s plan to remove a statue of Robert E. Lee, resulting in the death of Heather Heyer.
 The expert panel was tasked with reviewing “all symbols of hate on city property” and providing non-binding recommendations for items to remove.
 The commission held public hearings with more than 500 individuals, 200 of which offered verbal testimony.
 The online survey received more than 3,000 responses.

 “Reckoning with our collective histories is a complicated undertaking with no easy solution,” de Blasio said in a statement.
 “Our approach will focus on adding detail and nuance to – instead of removing entirely – the representations of these histories.”